cyverse-archive/metadactyl-clj/README.markdown

 ```

 Note that the `cas-ticket` command is an alias to a command that produces a
 CAS service ticket.
-All secured services in Metadactyl require the CAS service
+All secured services in metadactyl-clj require the CAS
-ticket to be sent to the service in the `proxyToken` query-string parameter.
+service ticket to be sent to the service in the `proxyToken` query-string
+parameter.

 #### Getting Analyses in the JSON Format Required by the DE